 - After the participant, if a self-employed individual, becomes totally and permanently disabled.

-If the lump-sum distribution qualifies, you can elect to treat the portion of the payment attributable to your active participation in the plan using one of five options:
+You can elect to treat the portion of a lump sum distribution that is attributable to your active participation in the plan using one of five options:

-- Report the part of the distribution from participation before 1974 as a capital gain (if you qualify) and the part of the distribution from participation after 1973 as ordinary income.
+- Report the taxable part of the distribution from participation before 1974 as a capital gain (if you qualify) and the taxable part of the distribution from participation after 1973 as ordinary income.

 - Use the 10-year tax option to figure the tax on the total taxable amount (if you qualify).